 News NYC rent-stabilized apartments could see rent hikes, board votes Rent-stabilized apartments in New York City may possibly see rent increases, the Rent Guidelines Board voted on Tuesday, May 3, 2016.
-Photo Credit: Linda Rosier By Alison Fox email@example.com @AlisonFox Updated May 4, 2016 1:28 PM Print Share fbShare Tweet gShare Email Rent could go up as much as 3.5% for rent-stabilized apartments, the city’s Rent Guidelines Board voted on Tuesday.
+Photo Credit: Linda Rosier By Alison Fox email@example.com @AlisonFox Updated May 4, 2016 1:28 PM Print Share fbShare Tweet Email Rent could go up as much as 3.5% for rent-stabilized apartments, the city’s Rent Guidelines Board voted on Tuesday.
 For a one-year lease, the proposed increase could be anywhere from nothing to 2% for renewal leases starting on Oct.
 1, according to the board.
 But a two-year lease could increase by 0.5% to 3.5%.
 The board will hold public hearings before the final vote on June 27.
 By Alison Fox firstname.lastname@example.org @AlisonFox Alison covers law enforcement and breaking news.
 She previously worked at The Wall Street Journal, and has a master’s degree from Northwestern University and bachelor’s from the University of Wisconsin at Madison.
-Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.